inno-devops-labs/S24-core-course-labs/ansible/roles/docker/README.md

 ## Description

 The role installs docker and docker-compose on a host.
 For docker, it uses the ubuntu distribution `docker.io`.
 For docker-compose, it uses `pip3` to install the package.
+If pip3 is not installed, the role will install it.

 ## Requirements